 The initiative will see eight ‘Beat Squad’ teams delivering in-store activity in selected supermarkets in regions of the UK most at risk of heart disease.

 The objective is to raise awareness of the information and support available from the charity, and to increase membership to its new Heart Matters service.

 The commission follows a highly successful field marketing campaign from EMS for the charity in 2009, which engaged with 72,529 people in just three weeks.

-Andrew Johnson, Project Manager from the British Heart Foundation, said: “EMS’ field marketing campaign added measureable value to our activity last year, by putting our message directly in front of those people we most need to reach.
+Andrew Johnson, Project Manager from the British Heart Foundation, said: “EMS’ field marketing campaign added measurable value to our activity last year, by putting our message directly in front of those people we most need to reach.

-“They are a highly strategic partner, and their comprehensive experience of communicating healthcare messages in a face-to-face environment has been a real benefit to us.”
+“They are a highly strategic partner, and their comprehensive experience of communicating healthcare messages in a face-to-face event environment has been a real benefit to us.”